 Like Bill (this website author), Frank’s daughter Elizabeth (Liz or Lizzie to Robert) spent time as a researcher at the National Records of Scotland in Edinburgh, and although not employed by them she was the originator of the early McKay family tree and documents which many members of the family have owned paper copies of over the years, and from which Bill has largely developed this website.
 Robert Tulloch very kindly loaned a paper set of that document to Bill who has produced an electronic (PDF) version which may be viewed and/or downloaded by clicking here.

 Elizabeth also had clients around the world for whom she used her expertise in genealogy to trace family connections.
-Unfortunately she suffered a severe stoke several years ago and is now resident in a care home in Edinburgh at the time of writing this page (August 2021).
-She has red hair which she attributes to her maternal Sommerville family line, but there are known examples in the McKay line – certainly amongst children and grandchildren of John McKay of Montgrew (brother of Elizabeth’s grandfather Frank) and Frank himself.
+Unfortunately she suffered a severe stoke several years ago and died at Braid Hills Care Home in Edinburgh on September 29th 2021.
+She had red hair which she attributed to her maternal Sommerville family line, but there are known examples in the McKay line – certainly amongst children and grandchildren of John McKay of Montgrew (brother of Elizabeth’s grandfather Frank) and Frank himself.

 Interestingly (for Bill, that is) Frank apparently lived for a time in this house on ‘the square’ in the village of Kirkliston, the village where Bill and Karen have now lived for many years.
 The house as it was and still is, is actually two houses knocked into one indicated by the two leftmost chimneys.